Leone Crowley: 2025-26 season

 the 2025 Wuhan Open against former world champion Neil Robertson, and suffered a 5-0 defeat.
 He recorded his first win as a professional later that month in qualifying for the 2025 British Open, with a 4-0 win against Hatem Yassen.
 He was drawn in the round-robin stage of the 2025 Championship League against Daniel Wells, Ng On Yee and He Guoqiang, earning a 2-2 draw against Wells.
+In April 2026, Crowley won his first round match 10-5 in the qualifying rounds for the 2026 World Snooker Championship against Huang Jiahao before defeating Duane Jones of Wales by the same margin to set up a third round match against experienced professional Dave Gilbert, losing 10-3.

+2026/27 season

+In September 2026, Crowley led former world champion Kyren Wilson 5-2 before being ultimately defeated 6-5 in the qualifying round for the 2026 International Championship.

 Personal life

 He is from Dublin Hill, Cork, in the Republic of Ireland.
 He practised for a time with former professional Anthony O'Connor at Shooters snooker club in Cork.
 He regularly practises at Mark Allen's snooker camp in Belfast.